 Posted in IoT Security, Mobile App Security | Comments Off on The timeless truth of software security fundamentals

 What is the difference between “application security” and “software security”?
 We examine the question and explain when to use each discipline.

-Optimizing your mobile application security metrics will reveal the impact your SSG has on the security of your mobile apps, and where you can improve.
+Optimizing your mobile app security metrics will reveal the impact your SSG has on the security of your mobile applications, and where you can improve.